idvorkin/idvorkin.github.io/_posts/2016-5-1-vim-for-writing.md

 ### Table of Contents

-Use vim-markdown-toc and prettier gaurds as prettier messes with it.
+Use vim-markdown-toc-end and prettier gaurds as prettier messes with it.
 See the markdown headers.
 I also do a ToC sidebar on the viewer (make this page).

 ### Quick switchting via FZF on files, tags and history